willianantunes/rave-of-phonetics/frontend/content/blog/2021/03/2021-03-03-languages-road-or-summit.md

 cover: /assets/og-image-2021-03-07-languages-road-or-summit.png
 description: "Can I learn a language in a week?
 How long do I have to study a language before I can say I am done with it?
 Different strokes for different folks!
-The path to learning has many directions. "
+The learning path has many directions. "
 tags:
   - English
   - ESL